Brosa1/tcore-docs/docs/plugins/create/payload-encoder copy.md

 Device sends data -----> PayloadEncoderModule ----> Payload Parser ---> Bucket
 ```

-Once the device sends data, the data is immediately forwarded to the first `PayloadEncoderModule` found, which is defined through the `priority` field in the Plugin Settings.
+Once the device sends data, the data is immediately forwarded to the first `PayloadEncoderModule` found, which is defined by the `encoder_stack` field of the device.

 After the first `PayloadEncoderModule` resolves a value, the value passes sequentially through all the remaining `PayloadEncoderModule` classes.